-- Soviet statistics (see Table IV) show that oil imports from the USSR by NATO countries had declined as a share of total Soviet oil availability, falling from 7% in 1971 to 6.5% in 1972.
-The share of the developed West as a whole fell more These decreases - and precipitously - from 12% to 10.7%. accompanying reductions in the volume of Soviet oil deliveries (e.g. 1 million tons less to Japan in 1972 than in 1971) - took place despite concurrent increases in total Soviet supplies.
-On the other hand, the shares and volumes of Soviet petroleum devoted to domestic consumption and to exports to Communist and developing countries grew. - Specifically out of a total 1972 Soviet supply of 402 million tons of oil(1) (394 million tons in production and 8 million tons in imports(2), largely from Arab countries), about 107 million tons were exported, of which 57 were directed to Communist countries and 50 to non-Communist (7 million tons to developing countries(3) and 43 to the industrial West).
-This reflects volume increases of 17 million tons in output, 1 million tons in imports, 16 million tons in domestic consumption, 2 million tons in gross exports (+1 for deliveries to developing countries, + 4 million tons for Eastern Europe and -3 for the industrial West).
-Gradual expansion of the European market at the expense of the West dates back to 1961(4), when the Western share of Soviet oil exports was nearly double that of COMECON. - Soviet oil export earnings in dollars held almost even in hard-currency markets in 1972 - \$573 million, against \$571 million in 1971 (see Table V).
+- 7. Soviet statistics (see Table IV) show that oil imports from the USSR by NATO countries had declined as a share of total Soviet oil availability, falling from almost 7% in 1971 to 6.1% in 1972.
+The share of the developed West as a whole fell somewhat more from 12.1% to 10.7%.
+These decreases and accompanying reductions in the volume of Soviet oil deliveries (e.g. 1 million tons less to Japan in 1972 than in 1971) took place despite concurrent increases in total Soviet supplies.
+On the other hand, the shares and volumes of Soviet petroleum devoted to domestic consumption and to exports to Communist and developing countries grew. - 8.
+Specifically, out of a total 1972 Soviet supply of 403 million tons of oil(1) (394 million tons in production and 9 million tons in imports(2), largely from Arab countries), about 107 million tons were exported, of which 57 were directed to Communist countries and 50 to non-Communist (7 million tons to developing countries(3) and 43 to the industrial West).
+This reflects volume increases of 22 million tons in output, 2 million tons in imports, 22 million tons in domestic consumption and 2 million tons in gross exports (+1 for deliveries to developing countries, +4 million tons for Eastern Europe and -3 for the industrial West).
+Gradual expansion of the Hast European market at the expense of the West dates back to 1961(4), when the Western share of Soviet oil exports was nearly double that of COMECON. - Soviet oil export earnings in dollars held almost even in hard-currency markets in 1972 - \$573 million, against \$571 million in 1971 (see Table V).
 The 2-million-ton decrease in Soviet oil deliveries to hard-currency areas was offset by upward world price trends, the average price per ton of Soviet oil rising from \$16 in 1971 to over \$17 in 1972.
 The increase in Soviet prices in dollar terms was less than both the rise in world prices and the amount of dollar devaluation. expressed in roubles and in other currencies that appreciated in relation to the dollar in 1972, Soviet oil prices of that year are generally lower than in 1971.
 The explanation for this seeming anomaly in a seller's market could be that Soviet oil exports were to a large extent covered by long-term contracts concluded when the conditions of petroleum trade were still those of a buyer's market.

-Crude and products combined
+(1) Crude and products combined

-Including 400,000 tons from Rumania and 208,000 tons from the FRG, UK and US - all heating oil

-Including Yugoslavia

-The share of Soviet oil exports shipped to the industrial West and to Eastern Europe, respectively, were 48% and 27% in 1961; 45% and 34% in 1966; 43% each in 1971 and 40% and 46% in 1972
+- (2) Including 400,000 tons from Rumania and 208,000 tons from the FRG, UK and US all fuel oil - (3) Including Yugoslavia, in accordance with OECD procedures (4) The share of Soviet oil exports shipped to the industrial West and to Eastern Europe, respectively, were 48% and 27% in 1961; 45% and 34% in 1966; 43% each in 1971 and 40% and 46% in 1972

-WESTERN IMPORTS OF SOVIET NATURAL GAS
+C. WESTERN IMPORTS OF SOVIET NATURAL GAS